Thinking of starting an agritourism business? Here’s what you need to know first

 • Do you have a great view, a rare breed, or a quirky farm dog?

-• Are you passionate about sustainability or traditional techniques?
+• Are you passionate about sustainability?

 Use this to shape your rural experience design and your brand story.